About This Project

 2) 40 female green anoles will be purchased to use in the study.
 Males cannot be housed together, so testing only females is more feasible.

 3) The equipment that will be used to test both stimuli.
-This includes lighting and heating (for the testing tanks) as well as a red disk and camera slider to stress the anoles with.
+This includes lighting and heating (for the testing tanks) as well as a red disk to stress the anoles.

 4) Cameras to record the frequency and duration of color change in the anoles.
 Because the tanks will be in an isolated area so that outside conditions (i.e. a person walking by) does not affect the anoles behavior, I will not be able to sit in the room with them and observe their response to the stimuli.